 8/1990 - 3/1993: Graduate Research Assistant, Colorado State University

-Visualization of weather data, graphic design, and real-time delivery of weather products.
-I developed software to ingest, process, and visualize weather data and streamed the output to the world wide web.
+In addition to cloud physics research, I developed software to ingest, decode, visualize and deliver weather data and graphics to the world wide web.
 This resulted in multiple, comprehensive and complex websites: NCAR-RAP Realtime Weather Data and ADDS.
 For the latter, I managed/directed software engineers and coordinated with our collaborators at NOAA-FSL and NCEP-AWC.
 ADDS is extremely popular with pilots of all abilities, major and minor airline dispatchers, and the military.
 It is also the showcase for products developed by the FAA's Aviation Weather Research Program.

 WMO Cloud Modeling Workshop (2008): Workshop co-chair and organizer (with Hugh Morrison).